julienloizelet/cs-remediation-engine-poc/docs/USER_GUIDE.md

 2) To retrieve a remediation for an IP, we are asking the cache and not CAPI directly.

-- For the first point, you should create a php script that will be call by a cron task.
+- For the first point, you should create a php script that will be called by a cron task.

 You will find an example of such a script with the `tests/scripts/refresh-decisions-capi.php` file.

 As we recommend to ask CAPI every 2 hours for fresh decisions, you may have to use this kind of crontab configuration:

 ```
-0 */2 * * * www-data /usr/bin/php /path/to/the/refresh-decisions-capi.php
+0 */2 * * * www-data /usr/bin/php /path/to/refresh-decisions-capi.php
 ```

 - For the second point, you should have look to the `tests/scripts/get-remediation-capi.php` example.